datanav/docs/technical/wave-woocommerce.rst

      - "string"

-Wave Product to Woocommerce Product
+Wave Product to WooCommerce Product
 -----------------------------------
-Every Wave Product will be synchronized with a Woocommerce Product.
+Every Wave Product will be synchronized with a WooCommerce Product.

-Once a link between a Wave Product and a Woocommerce Product is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Wave Product and a WooCommerce Product is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Wave Product and a Woocommerce Product:
+The following properties are synchronized between a Wave Product and a WooCommerce Product:

 .. list-table::
    :header-rows: 1

    * - Wave Product Property
-     - Woocommerce Product Property
+     - WooCommerce Product Property
-     - Woocommerce Data Type
+     - WooCommerce Data Type
    * - name
      - name
      - "string"